Sun, Nov 17

 Translating Jewishness: Conversations on Culture and Civilization – In-Person Event

-The symposium is sponsored by the Posen Library of Jewish Culture and Civilization.
-It is the sixth installment in a larger series of public symposia sponsored by the Center for Jewish History’s Jewish Public History Forum.
-Organized with support from David Berg Foundation and NYC Department of Cultural Affairs.
+The symposium is presented in partnership with the Posen Library of Jewish Culture and Civilization.
+It is also supported by the American Jewish Historical Society, the Leo Baeck Institute, and the YIVO Institute for Jewish Research.
+It is organized with support from the David Berg Foundation & NYC Department of Cultural Affairs.
+The symposium is the sixth installment in a larger series of public symposia sponsored by the Center for Jewish History’s Jewish Public History Forum.

 Related exhibition opening: